Guidance on good-practice recruitment and induction processes, from work placements and internships to internal recruitment and secondments

 This factsheet looks at what recruitment entails and outlines the UK law affecting recruitment activities.
 It describes the stages of the recruitment process: defining the role, including job analysis, job description and person specification; attracting the applicants using both internal and external methods; managing the selection process; and, finally, making the appointment and employment offer.

-Effective recruitment is central and crucial to the successful day-to-day functioning of any organisation.
-It depends upon finding people with the right skills, expertise and qualifications to deliver organisational objectives and to contribute positively to the values and aims of the organisation.
-But it also depends upon finding people with potential for development because recruitment is not just carried out to fulfil current needs.
-Recruiters should always be aware of and refer to future plans that have implications for organisational resourcing.
+Effective recruitment is crucial to the successful day-to-day functioning of any organisation.
+It depends upon finding people with the right skills, expertise and qualifications to deliver organisational objectives and to contribute positively to the values and aims of the business.
+Recruitment should also take into account the future needs of the organisation, identifying individuals with potential for development.
+Recruitment and resourcing professionals should always be aware of organisational strategy and the implications this has for resourcing.

 Recruiters also need to be fully aware of equal opportunities legislation and understand how discrimination can occur both directly and indirectly in the recruitment process.
-Organisations should monitor their recruitment processes continuously to ensure their validity, and that they are non-discriminatory.
+Organisations should monitor their recruitment processes continuously to ensure their methods are effective, and that they are non-discriminatory, for both internal and external candidates.

 What is recruitment?

-Recruitment is the process of having the right person, in the right place, at the right time.
-It's crucial to organisational performance.
-Recruitment is a critical activity, not just for the HR team but also for line managers who are increasingly involved in the selection process.
-All those involved in recruitment activities should be equipped with the appropriate knowledge and skills.
+Recruitment involves attracting and selecting individuals into the right role.
+Recruiting the right individuals is crucial to organisational performance, and is a critical activity, not just for the HR team but also for line managers who are increasingly involved in the selection process.
+All those involved in recruitment activities should be equipped with the appropriate knowledge and skills required to make effective recruitment decisions.

-The importance of diversity and inclusion should be taken into account at each stage of the recruitment process.
-The UK government is currently spearheading a campaign to get employers to work towards ‘name blind’ recruitment to reduce bias in the recruitment process.
-The CIPD is supporting this by promoting it as a standard practice.
-Processes and systems should also be regularly reviewed to ensure hidden bias is removed and that talent is not blocked from entering the organisation.
+Another key part of recruitment is attracting a diverse range of candidates, and diversity and inclusion should be taken into account at each stage of the recruitment process.
+Processes and systems should be regularly reviewed to ensure hidden bias is removed and that talent is not blocked.
 Everyone taking part in activities such as shortlisting and interviewing should be aware of relevant legislation and the importance of avoiding discrimination.
-We support the Recruitment protocol launched by the Employers’ Forum on Disability.
-See more in our factsheet on diversity in the workplace.
 CIPD members can see our Recruitment and selection law Q&As for more on the legal aspects of recruitment.

 - defining the role